• Home

 This Season 1 episode finds the crew of the U.S.S.
 Enterprise engaged in a battle with an alien race called The Gorn.
 Unfortunately, the battle is taking place in an area of space inhabited by beings who despise violence.
 They beam Captain Kirk and The Gorn Captain to a desolate planet where they can settle their differences directly in a fight to the death.

-The desolate planet scenes were filmed about a 45 minute drive north of downtown Los Angeles at the iconic Vaszquez Rocks.
+The desolate planet scenes were filmed on location about a 45 minute drive north of downtown Los Angeles at the iconic Vaszquez Rocks.
 A very popular location not only for several Star Trek productions (Voyager, Picard and more), but also westerns and serials going back to the 1930s (and likely before).

 Charley Chase - Fast Work (1930)